ErwanMAS/consistent-read-mysql-bug/README.md

 git lfs is for large objects ( in this repo , mysqldump/ )

-populate 2 tables with the 2 dumps
+## populate 2 tables with 2 mysql dumps

 ```
 bzcat dump_bug_consistent_read.bz2       | mysql test